Diana Taurasi: Early life

-High school career

-Taurasi attended Don Antonio Lugo High School, where she was the recipient of the 2000 Cheryl Miller Award, presented by the Los Angeles Times to the best player in Southern California.
-She was also named the 2000 Naismith and Parade Magazine National High School Player of the Year, and the 1999 and 2000 Ms. Basketball State Player of the Year.
-Taurasi finished her prep career ranked fourth in state history with 3,047 points.
-Taurasi was named a WBCA All-American.
-She participated in the 2000 WBCA High School All-America Game, where she scored twelve points, and earned MVP honors.
+Taurasi attended Don Antonio Lugo High School, where she graduated in 2000.
+In high school, Taurasi was the recipient of the 2000 Cheryl Miller Award, presented by the Los Angeles Times to the best player in Southern California.
+She was also recognized as the 1999 and 2000 Ms. Basketball State Player of the Year, the 2000 Naismith and "Parade Magazine" National High School Player of the Year.
+With 3,047 points, Taurasi concluded her prep career ranked fourth in state history.
+The Women's Basketball Coaches Association (WBCA) designated Taurasi a distinct American.
+She participated in the 2000 WBCA High School All-America Game, where she scored twelve points and earned MVP honors.

-College
+College career

-Following a highly decorated high school career, Taurasi enrolled at the University of Connecticut and began playing for the women's basketball team during the 2000–2001 season.
-Taking the court primarily at point guard and shooting guard, she led the team to three consecutive NCAA championships.
-Leading up to the final championship, her coach, Geno Auriemma, would declare his likelihood of winning with the claim, "We have Diana, and you don't."
+Following a highly decorated high school career, Taurasi enrolled at the University of Connecticut (UConn) and began playing for the women's basketball team during the 2000–2001 season primarily as a point guard and shooting guard.
+After a poor shooting performance in UConn's 2001 Final Four loss to Notre Dame, Taurasi vowed, "We will not lose another tournament game while I'm wearing this uniform."
+They proceeded to win three straight national titles.
+Leading up to the final championship win, her coach, Geno Auriemma, would declare his likelihood of winning with the claim, "We have Diana, and you don't."